Infected blood scandal in the United Kingdom: Government support

-Successive governments, both Labour and Conservative, have been criticised for their handling of the case, limited support schemes and refusal to conduct a public inquiry (until 2017).
+Successive governments, led by Labour, the Conservatives, and the Liberal Democrats, have been criticised for their handling of the case, limited support schemes and refusal to conduct a public inquiry, until 2017.
 Some limited support has been provided to selected individuals through charitable trusts which is often subject to means testing, though no damages or compensation have ever been paid to UK victims or their families.

-In 1991 the Conservative government made £42 million available to those affected by HIV, this equates to around £29,000 on average between the 1,437 people who received a payment.
+In 1991, the Conservative government made £42 million available to those affected by HIV.
+This equates to around £29,000 on average, given to the 1,437 people who received a payment.

-In 2017 the Conservatives announced more funds for those with first-stage chronic hepatitis C, but this additional money was reportedly to be sourced from funds for other tainted blood victims.
+In 2017, the Conservatives announced more funds for those with first-stage chronic hepatitis C. This additional money was reportedly to be sourced from funds for other tainted blood victims.
 The Department of Health was accused of robbing one set of victims to pay another.
-Officials stated that it had made available an extra £125 million, more than any previous government, but critics said this money was simply accounted for as a cost to the NHS of extending treatments to those with hepatitis C sooner.
+Officials stated that it had made available an extra £125 million, more than any previous government, but critics said this money was simply accounted for as a cost to the NHS, of extending treatments to those with hepatitis C sooner.

+In December 2023, an amendment was added to the Victims and Prisoners Bill that would establish a compensation scheme for victims.
+The Conservative government failed to prevent the amendment in a vote in the House of Commons, despite a three-line whip, in what was seen as a significant blow to the Sunak administration's authority.

+In May 2024, Cabinet Office Minister John Glen MP told the House of Commons that the victims of the scandal (or their estates) would receive an interim compensation payment of up to £210,000 within 90 days.

+Compensation scheme

+On 22 August 2024, regulations for the compensation scheme were laid before the UK Parliament.
+On 23 August, the government published a policy paper explaining the functioning of the compensation scheme.